 I don’t have much to add.
 Except for this:

-Before you consider buying used bicycle wheelsets, consider buying new ones instead.
-For one thing you will absolutely know what you’re purchasing, and for another you have options if the wheels have defects or fall apart after one ride.
+Before you consider buying used, consider buying new quality wheels instead.
+For one thing, you will know what you’re purchasing, and for another, you have options if the wheels have defects or fall apart after one ride.
 Not that they will.
-But if they were to, you have statutory rights etc.
+But if they were to, you have statutory rights, etc.

-Another thing about buying new wheelsets is that might be surprised just how affordable a really decent set of rims can be.
+Another thing about wheel upgrades is that might be surprised just how affordable a decent set of rims can be.
 Yes, you may end up paying a bit more, but they will be brand new and shiny.
-And to be honest, I’d rather spend anther $50-100 on a model or grade below that being sold second hand, if it meant getting some still shrink wrapped rims.
+And to be honest, I’d rather spend another $50-100 on a model or grade below that being sold second hand, if it meant getting some still shrink-wrapped rims.
 It’s something to think about.

 And that’s me done, I’m out of here.
 It’s Friday night and somewhat ironically I have to go research running shoes so I can make an informed choice about what ones I’m going to buy.
 Like an idiot, I signed up for a triathlon earlier in the year, and now I have to start training.
 So there goes the rest of my night.
 OK, hope whatever and wherever you are when you read this, you are doing OK.

-We’d also appreciate any help or tips you’ve found yourself over the years.
+I’d also appreciate any help or tips you’ve found yourself over the years.
 What success or horror stories can you share?
-Have you ever bought used bicycle wheelsets online before and ended up with an absolute belter of a bargain like I did.
-Or did you ever buy a set that were not as stated as I also did?
+Have you ever bought used bicycle wheelsets online before and ended up with an absolute belter of a bargain as I did?
+Or did you ever buy a set that was not as stated as I also did?
 Feel free to tell me in the comments section below.

 - How To Install Hybrid Tires On A Mountain Bike: Can You Actually Use Them?